hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/Console commands & variables.md

 ## Saving console variables
 You can either:
 - use the console command window
-- set the console variable value in the correct `.init` in the correct section
+- set the console variable value in the correct `.ini` in the correct section
 - see `ConsoleVariables.ini` (special file that doesn't exist by default, can be copied from source engine).
 - use a `UDeveloperSettingsBackedByCvars`
+- or simply add the cvar under `[ConsoleVariables]` section in default project ini

 ## List of existing commands and variables
 ### Miscs